 Heck, he might even be one of the inaugural inductees.

 Clearly, I’m sad to see him stepping down after such an amazing run.
 But truth be told, his reason for leaving makes a lot of sense – and may, in fact, set the stage for ARM’s next growth surge.

 East says he wants to step aside and let someone with more energy for the changing digital tech market take over.

-Effective July 1, company president Simon Segars becomes CEO.
+On July 1, company president Simon Segars became CEO.
 He knows ARM – and the chip market – cold.

 Segars joined the firm back in 1991 and has climbed steadily through the ranks.
 He is also a deep technologist who holds several patents.
 Since he has worked with East for nearly 20 years, he has learned from one of the best.

 Segars takes over a company that basically has a license to print money.
 That’s what makes an intellectual property (“IP”) firm like ARM so valuable.

 It designs the semiconductors for a wide range of digital devices – mobile phones, tablets, smart meters and DVD players.

 And its strategy of letting other firms make the chips that it designs is so shrewd because it allows ARM to stay focused on inventing one “secret sauce” after another – and not on the challenge of manufacturing, which can add billions to the cost of products sold.